-Dear Maria, before studying at the Technical University Berlin with us, you studied Art and Drama as well as Scenography in Norway.
+Maria, before studying at the Technical University Berlin you studied Art and Drama as well as Scenography in Norway.
 You worked as a stage designer and assistant at various theaters in Germany (Stadttheater Hildesheim, Parkaue Berlin) and Norway (Nationaltheater Oslo, Oper Kristiansand, Black Box Theater Oslo).
-What made you decide to study again at the TU Berlin?
+What made you decide to complete the Master of Arts at the TU Berlin?

-For me it was crucial to develop my own approach especially for music theater, without production pressure in the theater.
+For me it was crucial to develop my own approach especially for music theater and without the production pressure in the theater.
 At that time I had one wish: to get out of the daily routine of the theater once again.
-It already felt quite tense there, everything went very fast and all that happened between Germany and Norway.
+It felt quite tense there, everything went very fast and all that happened between Germany and Norway.
 I actually wanted to spend a lot of time designing and understanding opera.
-My theater studies were about acting with a focus on contemporary, interdisciplinary, post-dramatic forms.
-And studying at the Norwegian Academy was great, experimental, very free.
+My theater studies were about acting with a focus on contemporary, interdisciplinary, post-dramatic forms and studying at the Norwegian Academy was great, experimental, very free.
 But I always felt the need to immerse myself in the complexity of music theater.
-With this in mind, my focus during the Master was clearly in the field of theater.
-But also the broader courses in the areas of exhibition design and urban intervention were very inspiring for me.
+With this in mind, my focus during the Master was clearly in the field of theater but also the wide range of courses on exhibition design and urban intervention were very inspiring for me.
 With the Master’s degree I have been able to afford the ‘luxury’ to expand the base for my artistic work – and that certainly shaped me.

 When you speak of your artistic approach, how would you characterize your work?